paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-008-travel-and-transportation-allowances.md

 ### Statutory Notes

 #### Amendments
+2024—Subsec. (c)(2).
+Pub.
+L. 118–159, § 624(1), struck out “(but not to exceed one privately owned vehicle per member household)” after “privately owned vehicles”.

+Subsec. (c)(4).
+Pub.
+L. 118–159, § 624(2), substituted “privately owned vehicles” for “a privately owned vehicle”.

 2023—Subsec. (g).
 Pub.
-L. 118–31, § 635(1), substituted “Reimbursement of Qualifying Spouse Relicensing Costs and Business Costs” for Reimbursement of Qualifying Spouse Relicensing Costs or Business Costs Incident to a Member’s Permanent Change of Station or Assignment in heading.
+L. 118–31, § 635(1), substituted “Reimbursement of Qualifying Spouse Relicensing Costs and Business Costs” for “Reimbursement of Qualifying Spouse Relicensing Costs or Business Costs Incident to a Member’s Permanent Change of Station or Assignment” in heading.

 Subsec. (g)(1).
 Pub.
 L. 118–31, § 635(2)(A), substituted “and qualified business costs” for “or qualified business costs” in introductory provisions.